Islamic University, Bangladesh: History

 In 1987, two more departments (Economics, Law) were established.

 On 28 December 1988, while the infrastructure development and academic activities were in full swing, the university was again shifted to Shantidanga-Dulalpur (Kushtia-Jhenidah).

 In 1991, five more departments — Bengali, English, Arabic, Islamic History, and Public Administration — were established.

 In 1992, one more departments (Al Hadith and Islamic Studies) were established.

 In 1995, three other departments — of Electrical and Electronic Engineering, Applied Chemistry and Chemical Engineering, and Computer Science and Engineering— were established.

 In 1998, three other departments — Information and Communication Technology, Biotechnology and Genetic Engineering, and Applied Nutrition and Food Technology — were established.

 In 2007, two more departments Mathematics, and Al-Fiqh and Legal Studies— were established.

 In 2009, two more departments Finance and Banking, and Statistics— were established.

 In 2015, three more departments — Folklore Studies, Political Science, and Marketing— were opened.

 In 2017, 8 more departments— Law and Land Management, Development Studies, Social Welfare, Biomedical Engineering, Pharmacy, Environmental Science & Geography, Human Resources Management, Tourism and Hospitality Management — were established.

 In 2019, the department of Fine Arts was added to the Faculty of Arts.

 In 2021, the department of Mass Communication & Journalism was added to the Faculty of Social Science.

 In 2022, the department of Physical Education and Sports Science was added to the Faculty of Science.

 In 2025, the department of Comparative Tafsir, As-Sirah An-Nabawiyyah were added to the Faculty of Theology & Islamic Studies.

-Currently, there are 38 departments under 9 faculties i. e.
+Currently, there are 41 departments under 9 faculties i. e.
 Faculty of Theology & Islamic Studies, Faculty of Islamic & Comparative Religions, Faculty of Arts, Faculty of Social Sciences, Faculty of Law, Faculty of Business Administration, Faculty of Sciences, Faculty of Engineering & Technology, and Faculty of Biological Sciences.

-It may be mentioned that the department of Information and Communication Technology of Islamic University in Kushtia was opened in 1998 as the pioneer department in that name in Bangladesh.
-In addition, "ICE Innovation Lab", the first ever Internet of Things (IoT) Lab in Bangladesh, was inaugurated at the department of Information and Communication Engineering (ICE) of Islamic University (IU) in Kushtia on 21 September 2016.
-Three former students of the department contributed to the procurement of all the Internet of Things (IoT)-related equipment including Sensor, Raspberry pi, Arduino, Shield etc. for the Innovation Lab.

-On 23 June 2009, an Act of the Parliament assigned the President as chancellor, replacing the Prime Minister.
-On 21 August 2016, Harun-Ur-Rashid Askari of English department of Kushtia Islamic University was appointed its 12th Vice Chancellor.
-The 'Bangabandhu Chair' was established at IU under Bangla department on 20 July 2017 to carry out extensive research on the life, political activities and ideology of Sheikh Mujibur Rahman.
-Shamsuzzaman Khan, former director general of Bangla Academy, was appointed as 'Bangabandhu Chair' Professor at Islamic University (IU) in Kushtia on 1 October 2018.